varshapanda/Ecommerce-Follow-Along/README.md

 - Implemented navigation components to allow users to switch between pages effortlessly.
 - Updated the App component to include the necessary routes using <Routes> and <Route> from React Router.

+## Milestone 6

+This milestone focuses on implementing email verification for user signup using JWT (JSON Web Tokens) and Nodemailer.
+By the end of this milestone, the application will:

+- Generate a JWT token during user signup.
+- Send a verification email with a link containing the token.
+- Verify the token to activate the user account.

+### 1. Generate a JWT Token at Signup

+- Check User Existence: Ensure the email provided by the user is not already in the database.
+If the user exists, return an error.

+- Create a New User: Save the user's details (such as name, email, and password) in the database.

+- Generate JWT Token: Create a JWT token that encodes essential user information (e.g., name and email) and sign it with a secret key (SECRET_KEY) defined in your .env file.
+Set an appropriate expiration time for the token.

+### 2. Create a Verification Link with the Token

+- Construct the Link: After generating the token, create a verification link by appending the token as a query parameter.
+The link should point to the verification endpoint of your application, e.g., http://localhost:8080/user/activation/:token.

+- Store Token in Email: Ensure the generated link is included in the email body, providing users with clear instructions to verify their account.

+### 3. Configure Nodemailer to Send the Email with the Verification Link

+- Set Up Nodemailer: Use Nodemailer to configure an email transporter.
+Define SMTP settings, such as the service (e.g., Gmail) and authentication credentials.

+- Compose Email: Craft an email containing the verification link.

+- Send the Email: Trigger the email-sending function after successfully creating a user and generating the verification token.

+### 4. Create an Endpoint to Verify the Token and Activate the User

+- Token Verification Logic: In the verification endpoint, decode the JWT token using the secret key.
+Validate that the token has not expired and that its data matches the expected format.

+- Activate User: If the token is valid, locate the user in the database using the decoded information (e.g., email).
+Update their activation status to indicate their account is verified.

+- Handle Errors: Return appropriate responses for invalid or expired tokens, and ensure robust error handling to prevent unauthorized access.